Absolute Continuity of Self Similar Measures: Introduction

 \section{Introduction}

-\subsection{Statement of Results for Bernoulli Convolutions}
+\subsection{Statement of results for Bernoulli convolutions}

-The main result of this is paper is to give a sufficient condition for a self similar measure to be absolutely continuous.
-For simplicity we will first state this result in the case of Bernoulli convolutions.
+The main result of this paper is to give a sufficient condition for a self-similar measure to be absolutely continuous.
+For simplicity, we first state this result in the case of Bernoulli convolutions.
 First we need to define Bernoulli convolutions.